mlcommons/medperf/docs/getting_started/data_owner_demo.md

 You will see at the end a summary of the executions.
 In our case, you will see something similar to the following:

+TODO output

-This means that the benchmark had two models:
+This means that the benchmark has two models:

 - A model that you already have run when you requested the association.
 This explains why it was skipped.
 - Another model which ran successfully.
 Its result generated UID is `b1m2d1`.

 You can view the results by their UID.
 For example:

 ```
 medperf result view b1m2d1
 ```

+For now, your results are only local.
+Next, you will learn how to submit the results.

 ## 5. Submit a Result